kumarvna/terraform-azuread-service-principal/examples/service_principal_with_password/README.md

 # Service Principal with password

-Terraform Module to create a service principal and assign required built-in roles.
-The outputs from this module can be used for input in other modules like application id and password.
+Terraform module to create a service principal and assign required built-in roles.
+The outputs from this module, like application_id and password, can be used as an input in other modules.

 ## Module Usage